OpenBankingUK/directory-api-specs/README.md

 npm run dev
 ```

 Your browser should open at http://localhost:3000.
-For the Redoc version go http://localhost:3000/redoc.html

 :thumbsup:

+Improvements
+===

+* [ ] Convert the rewrite-urls.js script to a Webpack plugin